585-private-william-christopher-brumby-image1png

 source NAA: B2455, Brumby, William Christopher – First AIF Personnel Dossiers, 1914-1920, page 35

-Bill is found at last.
+Bill is found at last, identified in 2024.

 After the battle, German soldiers removed 250 Australian casualties from battlefield, burying them in large pits near Pheasant Wood.
 This mass grave was not discovered until 2008.
 As of 2024, 180 of the 250 soldiers in the grave have been able to be identified by DNA matching from family members.